 - Events and master classes with interesting speakers and attractive companies

-Bachelor Mechanical Engineering, Mechatronics, Applied Physics, Aerospace or Automotive Engineering with 0-4 years of experience.
-Candidates with a mbo-degree in the areas mentioned previously can also apply, if they have at least 4 year hands-on assembly/qualification experience and experience with diagnosis to high tech equipment.
+Hbo Mechanical Engineering, Mechatronics, Applied Physics, Aerospace or Automotive Engineering with 0-4 years of experience.
+Candidates with a mbo-degree in the areas mentioned before can also apply, if they have at least 4 year hands-on assembly/qualification experience and experience with diagnosis to high tech equipment.

 - Able to work in multidisciplinary teams within a high-tech environment

-- Able to deal with, or even enjoy, high degree of uncertainty and pressure
+- Able to deal with - or even enjoy - a high degree of uncertainty and pressure

 - Eager to learn and expand skills